NEXT plc – Annual report – 31 January 2026

 Corporate governance

-We have a robust corporate governance framework in place, details of which are set out in our Corporate Governance Report on pages 123 to 129.
+We have a robust corporate governance framework in place, details of which are set out in our Corporate Governance Report on pages 113 to 120.
+The Board receives regular updates on changes to the external corporate governance landscape.

 Ethical trading and responsible sourcing

 The Audit Committee exercises strong oversight over the Group’s activities in these areas including reviewing the work of the Code of Practice team and receiving regular updates on Environmental, Social and Governance issues.
 It reports to the Board on these topics as appropriate.
-For further details on our approach to ethical trading and responsible sourcing, please see pages 104 to 105 as well as our Corporate Responsibility Report which is available on our corporate website.
+For further details on our approach to ethical trading and responsible sourcing, please see pages 94 to 95 as well as our Group Corporate Responsibility Report which is available on our corporate website.

 Investors

-The Company has just one class of share in issue and so all shareholders benefit from the same rights.
+All of our shareholders benefit from the same class rights, being shareholders of ordinary shares.
+During the year our shareholders voted in favour of a B Share Scheme, which you can read more about in the Directors’ Report on page 170.
 The Board does not take any decisions or actions, such as selectively disclosing confidential or inside information, that would provide any shareholder or group of shareholders with any unfair advantage or position compared to shareholders as a whole.

 How the Board engages:

-- Regular calls and meetings between shareholders and the Chief Executive and Group Finance Director.
+- Regular calls and meetings between shareholders and the Chief Executive and Chief Financial Officer.

 - Roadshows and conferences with institutional investors.

-- Major shareholders are invited to the annual and half year results presentations.
+- Major shareholders are invited to the full and half year results presentations.

 - Meetings and calls between major shareholders and the Chairman and Remuneration Committee Chairman on governance and remuneration matters.